-While mixing cornmeal with lard in a kitchen processor, Adriana recalls that her family in Mexico lived a humble life:
+While mixing cornmeal with lard in a kitchen processor, Adriana recalled the trips she took with her family to Mexico as a child:

 Since many families lived poor, killing a pig meant you have to use every part of it and utilize it quickly because there was no place to store the meat.
 Not only pork lard became an essential part of masa, but pork meat – a common filling for tamales.

 Each tamal is rolled up, and some are even tied with a bow for an extra fancy look.
-I have to admit that I rolled not more than 5 tamales, while Adriana and Christina did several dozen each within the same amount of time.
-Half way through we have a lunch break and enjoy Torchy’s tacos without ever realizing that even our quick meal this day has Mexican influence.
+I have to admit that I rolled not more than five tamales while Adriana and Christina made several dozens each.
+Half way through we stoped for a lunch break and enjoyed Torchy’s tacos without realizing that even our quick meal that day had Mexican influence.

 To cook tamales one needs a tamalera.
 If that sounds scary think of a steaming pot.
-This is probably the biggest pot I have ever seen, but when you cook seven dozen tamales your tamalera better be a spacious one.
+This is probably the biggest pot I have ever seen, but when you cook seven dozens of tamales your tamalera better be a spacious one.

-Three hours of steaming give us plenty of time to chat about American food, healthy alternatives to not-so-healthy but delicious Mexican recipes, and kids.
+Three hours of steaming gave us plenty of time to chat about American cuisine, healthy alternatives to not-so-healthy but delicious Mexican foods, and kids.
 Adriana is a mother of almost three-year-old Jack for whom that day was an introduction to tamales.
 Just as it was for me.

-Although, prior to our cooking session Jack had received a children’s book “Too many tamales” by Gary Soto from his mom, so I can confidently say that he knew much more about tamales than I did.
+Prior to tamalada, Jack had received a children’s book “Too many tamales” by Gary Soto from his mom, so I can confidently say that he knew much more about tamales than I did.

-In the book, a little girl Maria is making tamales with her mother, and in an attempt to play grown-up the girl puts on mom’s wedding ring while kneading masa.
+In the book, a little girl Maria is making tamales with her mother, and, in an attempt to play grown-up, the girl puts on mom’s wedding ring while kneading masa.
 When tamales are ready, she realizes the ring is gone and it’s most likely inside one of the corn husks.
-Before mom can notice the loss, Maria asks her cousins to help her eat all the tamales and find the ring, which they happily do.
+Before her mom can notice the loss, Maria asks her cousins to help her eat all the tamales and find the ring which they happily do.
 It turns out later that Maria’s mother had found the ring in masa right away, but a whole batch of tamales is now gone.
 So all the family members gather to make more.